 Somewhere in the past twenty-five years since I’ve left my parents’ home, I’ve learned that there are many very important reasons to keep house and the only magical cleaning fairy around here is me.

-Things are pretty gender-defined around here.
-The Mister works hard at his job, builds things and lifts heavy stuff that I can’t.
-I take care of the house and children and the daily care of garden and animals.
+Things can be pretty gender-defined around here.
+EJ works hard at his job, builds things and lifts heavy stuff that I can’t.
+I take care of the house and children and the daily care of garden and yard, and I work on my online business.
 Sometimes I help him, sometimes he helps me, but mostly we deal with our own sphere of work.

 It works for us, and that’s what matters.